↑

 What You Need To Make Our Smoked Venison Chili

 Venison Roast.
-Make sure to remove the silver skin and then rub with EVOO and add on salt and peppercorns which will enhance the flavor of your venison roast.
+Make sure to remove the silver skin and then rub with EVOO and add salt and peppercorns, which will enhance the flavor of your venison roast.
 The smoking step will transform the chili.

 Beans.
 I used fava beans, chili beans, and black-eyed peas.
 All three bean varieties come together and really work well with all the other ingredients.

 Tomatoes.
-I used crushed tomatoes and diced tomatoes along with tomato paste.
-I know it seems like a lot of tomatoes but trust me—the rich tomato flavor is so incredibly delicious.
+I used crushed tomatoes, diced tomatoes, and tomato paste.
+I know it seems like a lot of tomatoes, but trust me—the rich tomato flavor is so incredibly delicious.

 Garlic.
 I used fresh cloves that were chopped up.
-You can buy minced garlic in a jar to use if you don’t want to cut up fresh.
+You can buy minced garlic in a jar to use if you don’t want to cut up fresh garlic.

 Vegetables.
 I also used yellow potatoes and fire-roasted corn.
-The fire-roasted corn really adds an element of slight sweetness that we enjoy.
+The fire-roasted corn really adds a subtle sweetness that we enjoy.

 Spices.
 I used a handful of spices to season the chili.
 You will most likely have all the spices in your spice cupboard already.